edwardUL99/cs4158-jibuc-parser/README.md

 ### Notes
 The character `.` denotes an end of line/statement character whereas `;` is used in PRINT or INPUT statements to separate multiple tokens.
-The first key-word BEGINING can also be spelled BEGINNING and it will be accepted by the lexer.
+The first key-word BEGINING can also be spelled BEGINNING and it will be accepted by the lexer and parser.

 The version of flex used (on Ubuntu) is as follows: